aquasecurity/tfsec/README.md

 ## Features

 - Checks for sensitive data inclusion across all providers
-- Checks for violations of AWS, Azure and GCP security best practice recommendations
+- Checks for violations of best practice recommendations across all major cloud providers
 - Scans modules (currently only local modules are supported)
 - Evaluates expressions as well as literal values
 - Evaluates Terraform functions e.g. `concat()`